kasper573/yas/incubations/react-async-modal-hook/readme.md

 # react-async-modal-hook

 The declarative nature of React is great for most use cases, but not always.
-When working with async UI flows like modals, toasts and drawers, it's often preferable to have an and promise based interface, which is what this library provides.
+When working with async UI flows like dialogs, toasts and drawers, it's often preferable to have a promise based interface, which is what this library provides.

 > Heads up: This package does not follow semantic versioning.
 Changes of all types are released to the patch portion of the version string.

 ### Features

-- Designed for modals and toasts, but not limited to.
+- Designed for dialogs, toasts and drawers (but not limited to).
 - Lightweight with zero runtime dependencies.
-- Written in TypeScript with proper generics in mind.
+- Written in TypeScript with superb generics and inference in mind.

 ### [Try it on StackBlitz](https://stackblitz.com/edit/react-async-modal-hook)